Economic Impact Payments for People with a Rep Payee, and People Living in U.S. TerritoriesReading Time: 2 Minutes

 “The Social Security Administration has been working with the IRS to provide the necessary information about Social Security and SSI beneficiaries in order to automate and expedite their Economic Impact Payments,” said Andrew Saul, Commissioner of Social Security.
 “While millions of our beneficiaries have already received their Economic Impact Payments from the IRS, we continue to work hard for those beneficiaries who are awaiting their payment from the IRS.”

-For additional information about payments to beneficiaries with representative payees, please visit the Economic Impact Payment section of our COVID-19 web page.
+For additional information about payments to beneficiaries with representative payees, please visit our website.

 For the territories, people should contact their local tax authority with questions about these payments.
 Please note their website may use the term “Economic Impact Payment” or “stimulus payment.”